 If you change your mindset and think about the outcome instead of the steps to get there, you’re more likely to pursue your goal.
-Chunking is the understanding that when you’re first learning a new skill or trying to get something done, like cooking, it can feel like you’re trying to accomplish 100 things.
+Chunking is the understanding that when you’re first learning a new skill, like cooking, it can feel like you’re doing 100 things.
 But after working on your skills in the kitchen enough, it becomes a couple of manageable tasks — going to the store and cooking.

 Once you master this skill, you can chunk activities with similar outcomes together.
 Empower yourself to get things done by grouping together information into manageable-size chunks that you can use effectively to achieve your goals.

-There’s no reason why you need to dive into life management tips on your own.
-There are tons of tools out there to help you create the life you’ve always wanted.
+There’s no reason why you need to dive into life management on your own.
+There are many of tools out there to help you create the life you’ve always wanted.
 Once you know what you want and why you want it, it’s time to seek out valuable resources, like Tony Robbins’ Rapid Planning Method (RPM).
 You now know the essential components of RPM that were discussed above, as you’ve identified your purpose and can utilize chunking to develop your Massive Action Plan.
-Adhering to the Rapid Planning Method is as simple as knowing what you want, identifying why you want it and mapping out what actions you’ll take to accomplish it.
+Adhering to the Rapid Planning Method means knowing what you want, identifying why you want it and mapping out what actions you’ll take to accomplish it.

 It’s time to throw away your to-do list and embrace change.
 As Tony Robbins says, “If you do what you’ve always done, you’ll get what you’ve always gotten.”
 With a clear vision, and powerful life management resources under your belt, you’ll be one major step closer to maximizing your time and reaching your ultimate goals.